cyber-prophet/cy/README.md

   to: QmYwEKZimUeniN7CEAfkBRHCn4phJtNoNJxnZXEAhEt3af

 Flags:
-  --use_local_list_only - follow neuron locally only
+  --use_local_list_only - follow a neuron locally only

 Parameters:
-  neuron <string>:
+  neuron <string>: neuron's address to follow

 Input/output types:
   ╭──input──┬─output─╮
   │ nothing │ record │
-  ╰──input──┴─output─╯
+  ╰─────────┴────────╯

 ```

 ### cy tweet

 ```
   Add a tweet and send it immediately (unless of disable_send flag)